-The Eating Disorders in Students Service (EDISS) offers various types of support to all students and staff, with or without an eating disorder diagnosis.
+Eating Disorders in Students Service (EDISS) offers various types of on-campus support to students and staff in a number of East Midlands schools, colleges and universities with or without an eating disorder diagnosis.

-At First Steps we have a number of qualified counsellors and trainee counsellors offering individual sessions either as part of our core funded services or available for private paid support.
+At First Steps we employ experienced and qualified Counsellors each working against NHS and NICE standards alongside a cadre of trainee Counsellors on placements from our universities and colleges who work to offer individual sessions either as part of our core funded services or available for private paid support.

 1.25 million people are estimated to have a diagnosed eating disorder in the UK, although the true scale of the issue is unknown.

 of all sufferers are male, however these are only estimates and the true figure is unknown